280Zo/vulnforge/README.md

         Simple Mode: One file

         Advanced Mode: Multi-file project
+- [ ] When an API key is saved allow selection of the provider without bringing up the API Key modal
+- [ ] Containerize the front end
+- [ ] Add celebration animations upon successful remediation
+- [ ] Clean up unused files
+- [ ] Organize code into smaller, more manageable files
+- [ ] Add description and topic
+- [ ] Create README
+- [ ] Add screenshots

 ## README
 - Note that local models are probably only good enough for easy level